Talend Fuzzy Matching

 Talend Fuzzy Matching Example

-First, drag and drop the tDBConnection and tDBCommit to establish SQL connection and to close the same.
-Next, drag the tFileInputDelimited from the palette to job design.
+First, drag and drop the tDBConnection and tDBCommit to establish the SQL connection and to close the same.
+Next, drag the tFileInputDelimited from the palette to the job design.
 As you can see from the below, we are selecting the text file from our source, changing the field separator to a comma, and skipping the header row by placing one.

 Please click on the Edit Schema to add columns, data type, and length.
 If you use the Metadata, then you can skip this step.